Some women have an oversupply of breast milk, which may be your crisis! Maybe you are making more milk than your baby needs.

 - Your baby is excessively gassy.

-- You may have an accompanying fast flow of milk, and may end up spraying your baby's face during feedings.
+- You may have an accompanying fast flow of milk and spray your baby's face during feedings.

 - Your baby may spit up more frequently than most.
-You may need to burp him/her more regularly.
+You may need to burp them more regularly.